SollyBunny/discord-bot/README.md

 ```
 In the command function, `this` refers to the (message)[https://discord.js.org/#/docs/discord.js/main/class/Message] or (interaction)[https://discord.js.org/#/docs/discord.js/main/class/CommandInteraction] object with some extras.
 These extras are:
-`this.author.isNotPerson`: Whether the author is a bot, system or webhook message or just a user
 `this.author.isAdmin`: Whether the author is a bot admin (defined in `conf.main.admins`)
 `async this.embedreply(Object<opts>) => undefined`: Send an embed reply
 `async this.errorreply(msg: String) => undefined`: A shorthand for an error message embedreply